rhythmcache/payload-dumper-rust/README.md

 ## features
 - apart from extracting from payload.bin , it can extract partitions directly from `url` or rom `zip`

-- all decompression process are done parallelely however you can use the flag `--no-parallel` to process partition sequentially.
+- all decompression process are done parallelely.

--
+- Can also extract individual images

 Here are some performance metrics from a **Poco X4 Pro (SD695, 8GB RAM)** running in Termux: